 How to Request SGA Funding

 All registered clubs and organizations must submit an SGA Funding Budget Packet to the Office of Student Activities, in order to request funding in the fall and spring semesters.
 Forms can be picked up from the Student Government Association office or the Office of Student Activities (both offices are located on the second level of the Arnow Campus Center).
-Information about the funding process and specific requirements, are available from the Student Government Association by emailing them at email@example.com.
+Information about the funding process and specific requirements will be handed out at a mandatory club and organization meeting each semester.

 More Information: Activities and Involvement